rolandiggy/hyperskill-python/README.md

 # hyperskill-python
-Python projects on Jetbrains Academy/Hyperskill
+Repository of my Python projects on Jetbrains Academy/Hyperskill